commercetools/merchant-center-application-kit/.changeset/wet-hornets-worry.md

 Add support for setting the `audience` policy.
 The policy can be used to determine how the `audience` value is exchanged between the Merchant Center API and the external API.

-Support values are:
+Supported values are:

 - `forward-url-full-path`: This is the default policy.
 It sets the `audience` using the full URL (origin + pathname).
-- `forward-url-origin`: THis is the alternative policy.
+- `forward-url-origin`: This is the alternative policy.
 It sets the `audience` using only the origin URL part.

 ```js
 actions.forwardTo.get({